SoundaryaSenthil/AzureUC-DLTProject/README.md

 • Automated Streaming: Real-time data ingestion and transformation with minimal manual intervention.

 • Delta Lake + DLT: Reliable, scalable data storage and processing with ACID transactions and schema enforcement.

+## 🎯 Conclusion

+This project demonstrates how Azure’s modern data engineering tools can work seamlessly together to build **scalable**, **automated**, and **governed** data solutions — ensuring data quality, integrity, and accessibility from raw ingestion to curated insights.

 • Governance with Unity Catalog: Centralized data governance and access control across all layers.